khanm1/bamazom/README.md

 The SQL database is also updated with the new stock quantity as shown in the video.

 ## bamazonManager.js Application
-The second part of the video abobe demonstrates this application.
 This application shows the user a list of four commands: View Products for Sale, View Low Inventory, Add to Inventory, and Add a New Product.